-a.
+- a.
 The personal exemption credit.
 The estate of a decedent and a trust, whether simple or complex, are allowed the same credit against the tax as the credit allowed an individual taxpayer, that is currently \$40.
 The personal exemption credit is not prorated for short taxable years.
 The federal exemption allowed estates and trusts under 26 U.S.C.
-Section 642(b), in lieu of the personal exemption for individuals, has no application to Iowa income tax.
+Section 642(b), in lieu of the personal exemption for individuals, has no application to Iowa income tax. - b.

-b.
 Credit for tax paid to another state or foreign country.
 Iowa Code section 422.8 grants Iowa situs trusts and estates of Iowa resident decedents, which have income derived from sources in another state or foreign country, a credit against the Iowa tax for the income tax paid to the state or foreign country where the income was derived.
 To be eligible for the credit, the income must have been includable for income tax purposes both in Iowa and the other state or foreign country.
 The credit allowable against the Iowa tax is limited to the lesser of: (1) the tax paid to the other state or foreign country on the income, or (2) the Iowa income tax paid on the foreign source income.
 The Iowa income tax paid on the foreign source income is computed by multiplying the Iowa computed tax, less the personal exemption credit, by a fraction of which the foreign source income included in the Iowa gross income is the numerator and the total Iowa gross income is the denominator.
 The resulting amount is the Iowa tax paid on foreign source income.
 Any tax paid to another state or foreign country in excess of the Iowa credit allowable is not refundable.
-Foreign situs trusts and estates of foreign country in Excess of the Iowa credit allowable is not refundable.
-Foreign situs trusts and estates or foreign country on Iowa source income.
+Foreign situs trusts and estates of foreign decedents are not allowed a credit against the Iowa tax for the income tax paid another state or foreign country on Iowa source income.
 This rule is illustrated by the following example: